algolia/instantsearch/docgen/src/Customization.md

       filters.push({
         // Unique identifier for this filter.
         key: `queryAndPage.query`,
-        // String label (or node) that should appear in the CurrentFilters
+        // String label (or node) that should appear in the CurrentRefinements
         // component.
         label: `Query: ${query}`,
         // Describes how clearing this filter affects the InstantSearch state.